redis/docs/content/integrate/redis-data-integration/ingest/reference/cli/redis-di-get-rejected.md

   * Usage: `--oldest
 -o`

   Displays the oldest rejected records.
-If omitted, most resent records will be retrieved
+If omitted, most recent records will be retrieved

 * `dlq_name`: